Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Introduction

 \section{Introduction}

 Experimental heavy-ion collision (HIC) program at Relativistic Heavy Ion Collider (RHIC) indicates the production of a liquid like state of the matter where the properties of the system is governed by quarks and gluons.
 Such a state of matter is called as quark-gluon plasma (QGP).
-Two of the most striking finding of the RHIC which lead to the imposition of strongly interacting liquid-like behaviour are {\it viz.}, the large elliptic flow shown by QGP, and the jet quenching phenomenon~\cite{expt}.
-Preliminary results from LHC~\cite{alice,alice1,hirano} confirm the above mentioned observations regarding the QGP.
-The strongly coupled picture of the QGP is found to be consistent with the lattice simulations of the hot QCD equation of state (EoS)~\cite{leos_lat,leos1_lat}, which predict a strongly interacting behavior even at temperatures which are of the order of a $\sim 2T_c$, where $T_c$ is the temperature for the quark-hadron transition.
+Two of the most striking finding of the RHIC which lead to the imposition of strongly interacting liquid-like behavior are {\it viz.}, the observed large elliptic flow and the phenomenon of jet quenching~\cite{expt}.
+Preliminary results from LHC~\cite{alice,alice1,hirano} confirm these observations.
+The strongly coupled picture of the QGP is found to be consistent with the lattice simulations of the hot QCD (Quantum Chromodynamics) equation of state (EoS)~\cite{leos_lat,leos1_lat}, which predict a strongly interacting behavior even at temperatures, $T\sim 2T_c$, where $T_c$ is the temperature for the quark-hadron transition.
 Therefore, it calls for the adaption of a realistic equation of states for the QGP (such as obtained form lattice QCD) in the theoretical and phenomenological investigations regarding its bulk and transport properties.
-We shall closely follow this point of view in the present analysis in the later sections.
+We shall closely follow this point of view in the present analysis.

-On the other hand, hadrons containing HQs ($c$, $\bar{c}$ and $b$, $\bar{b}$) are of great interest in investigating the properties of the QGP, since their physical properties get significantly modified while traveling through the QGP medium.
-This fact has been reflected in the particle spectra at RHIC, and the LHC energies.
+Hadrons containing HQs ($c$, $\bar{c}$, $b$, or $\bar{b}$) are of great interest in investigating the properties of the QGP, since their momentum spectrum get significantly modified while traveling through QGP.
+This fact has been reflected in the particle spectra at RHIC, and LHC energies.
 Further, HQ thermalization time is larger than gluons and light quarks, and they do not constitute the bulk of the QGP.
-Since their formation occurs in the early stages of the collisions, they can travel through the thermalized QGP medium, and can retain the information about the interaction with them very effectively.
+Since their formation occurs in the early stages of the collisions, they can travel through the thermalized QGP medium, and can retain the information about the interaction with them very efficiently.
 For instance, it is pertinent to ask whether a single $c \bar{c}$ can stay together long enough to form a bound state (say $J/\psi$) at the hadronization state.
-To address this, one requires to describe the dynamics of the HQs propagating through the QGP.
+To address this, one requires to study the dynamics of the HQs propagating through the QGP.